fullcalendar/fullcalendar-docs/_docs-v3/deprecated/jquery-ui-dnd.md

 ---
-title: Dragging and Resizing Prior to v2.1.0
+title: Dragging and Resizing before v2.1.0
 description: For older versions of the library, dependency requirements for drag-n-drop and resizing.
 type: guide
 ---